Techniques

 Geophysical Surveys

-Geophysical techniques used for exploration utilize equipment to measure the following: electrical currents, gravitational and magnetic anomalies, heat flow, geochemical relationships, and density variations from deep within the earth.
-Each technique records a different set of characteristics, which can be used to locate hydrocarbons beneath the surface of the earth.
+Geophysical techniques used for exploration utilize equipment to measure the following: electrical currents, gravitational and magnetic anomalies, heat flow, geo-chemical relationships, and density variations from deep within the earth.
+Each technique records a different set of characteristics, which can be used to try and locate hydrocarbons beneath the surface of the earth.

 The human ear can barely hear the thump, but the frequency generated penetrates the earth's crust.
 The echoes are detected by electronic devices called geophones which receive the reflected sound waves.
 The data is recorded on magnetic tape which is printed to produce a two-dimensional graphic illustrating the subsurface geology.

-In this type of survey, sound waves are sent into the earth where they are reflected by the different layers of rock.
+In this type of survey, sound waves are sent into the earth where they are reflected by different layers of rock.
 The time taken for them to return to the surface is measured as a function of time.
-This measurement reveals how deep the reflecting layers are; the greater the time interval, the deeper the rock layer.
-Moreover, this technique also can determine what type of rock is present because different rocks transmit different sound waves.
+This measurement reveals how deep the reflecting layers are; the greater the time interval' the deeper the rock layer.
+Moreover, this technique can also determine what type of rock is present because different rocks transmit different sound waves.

 Wildcat